20 Reasons Why Students Fail And Solutions

-And there have been times when the appointed person to read a particular topic isn’t able to read it, and then they all go blank in the examination hall, and thus, fail the examination.
-Some students end up being suspended or even expelled from the school.
+And there have been times when the appointed person to read a particular topic isn’t able to read it, and then you go blank in the examination hall, and thus, fail the examination.
+The school might end up suspending or expelling such students.

-Another form of malpractice is when students rely on teachers to provide them with answers during an external examination.
+There are many forms of exam malpractice.
+An example is when students rely on teachers to provide them with answers during an external examination.
 Situations might go awry when that particular teacher ends up not showing up for the exam.
 As a result, the student fails.

-The only solution to avoid this kind of disappointing situation is to prepare adequately for examinations and not expect to be helped by anyone.
+The only solution to avoid the numerous consequences of exam malpractice is to prepare adequately for examinations and not expect to be helped by anyone.